Best Electrolyte Powders of 2025

 How many electrolytes should you consume?

 Don’t worry if you aren’t into taking a deep dive into biomarkers and just want to hit the trails.
-You can tell a lot just by the way you look and feel after you’re done with a run.
+You can tell a lot just by the way you look and feel after finishing a run.
 If you finish your runs dry and fresh as a daisy, your sweat and sodium losses are probably pretty low.
-If you look like you just went swimming and your hat and pack are crusted in salt, you are probably losing a fair bit of sodium.
+If you finish and see salt crust on your hat and pack, you are probably losing a fair bit of sodium.

 Most of the electrolyte powders we tested contain 200 to 500 milligrams of sodium per serving, which should be adequate for most people.
-For the extremely salty folks out there, there are some high-sodium options like LMNT that have 1000 milligrams of sodium per packet.
-You can also double up on servings of other mixes to adjust the calorie and sodium content in your bottle, so nearly any of the electrolyte replacement mixes can be customized to meet your needs.
+For the extremely salty folks out there, some high-sodium options like LMNT have 1,000 milligrams of sodium per packet.
+You can also double up on servings of other mixes to adjust your bottle’s calorie and sodium content, so you can customize nearly any of the electrolyte replacement mixes to meet your needs.

 What is the best electrolyte powder?

 The best electrolyte powder is the one that works best for you!
-We recommend our favorite picks based on the iRunFar team’s testing, but there are many more options out there, including some homemade recipes.
+We recommend our favorite picks based on the iRunFar team’s testing, but many more options exist, including some homemade recipes.

-Portability and easy mixability are important for long races or adventures with minimal support, so it may be best to choose an electrolyte replacement that comes in individual packets.
+Portability and easy mixability are important for long races or adventures with minimal support, so choosing an electrolyte replacement that comes in individual packets may be best.

 Are electrolyte drinks good for you?

 Electrolyte drinks help keep you hydrated, so from this perspective, the answer is a resounding yes.
-However, the data is mostly inconclusive on whether electrolyte drinks offer a measured or substantial performance boost in endurance sports.
-This doesn’t necessarily make them bad for us; rather, it just means that studies haven’t proven that they are essential or make us perform better.
+However, the data on whether electrolyte drinks offer a measured or substantial performance boost in endurance sports is mostly inconclusive.
+This doesn’t necessarily make them bad for us; it just means that studies haven’t proven that they are essential or make us perform better.

 For a healthy person, taking in electrolytes and a little extra sugar with water shouldn’t cause any harm and has the potential to improve hydration and help reduce muscle cramping and other side effects of electrolyte loss.
 Many people have anecdotally seen an improvement in their performance and how they feel during their run when taking in an electrolyte replacement drink, so it is worth trying to see what works best for you.

 For those with underlying health issues — high blood pressure, diabetes, or kidney problems — taking in too much sodium or sugar could have detrimental effects.
-If you are unsure whether taking an electrolyte replacement is safe with your condition or medications, check with your medical provider before consuming.
+If you are unsure whether taking an electrolyte replacement is safe for your condition or medications, check with your medical provider before consuming it.

 How often should you consume electrolyte drinks?